Web Dashboard

 - Debug Panel: A full-height panel providing a real-time stream of SSE events and internal state transitions for advanced troubleshooting and observability.

 - Lifecycle Control: Start, stop, restart, or delete agents from the UI.
-Includes bulk operations like the “Stop All” button for efficient bulk shutdown of all agents within a grove.
+Includes bulk operations like the “Stop All” button for efficient bulk shutdown of all agents within a project.

 Runtime Brokers